FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: Experiments and Analyses

 \subsection{In-the-wild Performance}

-To evaluate the \textbf{real-world applicability} of our model, we conduct in-the-wild experiments on diverse, unstructured image data collected from social media, including WildRF~\cite{cavia2024real} and SynthWildX~\cite{cozzolino2024raising}.
-These datasets contains real-world samples with various distortions, such as compression artifacts, post-processing modifications, and noise, which pose additional challenges for forensic models.
-The testing protocol aligns with other experiments, and all LMMs are evaluated in the quantitative setting.
-The AP and AUC values for detection are listed in Table~\ref{tab:inthewild}.
-As reflected by the results, FakeScope equipped with mPLUG-Owl2~\cite{ye2023mplug}consistently outperforms other state-of-the-art methods across the majority of generators, achieving superior overall performance in the in-the-wild testing.
-Notably, it demonstrates competitive results on images generated by Dalle3 and Midjourney, ranking second only to CNNSpot~\cite{wang2020cnn}.
-These findings highlight FakeScope’s robustness and effectiveness in handling unconstrained image content and generation models, reinforcing its adaptability to real-world forensic challenges beyond in-lab benchmarks.
+To assess real-world applicability, we evaluate on in-the-wild datasets built from social-media imagery, including WildRF~\cite{cavia2024real} and SynthWildX~\cite{cozzolino2024raising}.
+These contain real-world degradations which pose additional challenges for forensic models.
+As reflected by the results in Table~\ref{tab:inthewild}, FakeScope equipped with mPLUG-Owl2~\cite{ye2023mplug} consistently outperforms prior state-of-the-art methods across most generators and achieves the best overall in-the-wild performance.
+It is also competitive on Dalle3 and Midjourney, ranking second only to CNNSpot~\cite{wang2020cnn}.
+These findings highlight FakeScope’s robustness in handling real-world forensic challenges beyond in-lab benchmarks.